$0 Ohio IEP Meeting Prep Checklist

 Functional Behavior Assessment in Ohio: What It Is and When to Request One

 Your child keeps getting sent to the office, losing recess, or receiving suspensions — and the school's response is consequences, not solutions.
-If behavior is interfering with your child's learning or their classmates' learning, Ohio law requires a different approach: a Functional Behavior Assessment.
+If behavior is interfering with your child's learning or their classmates' learning, Ohio law requires the IEP team to consider positive behavioral interventions and supports, including an FBA when appropriate.

 Most parents don't ask for one because they don't know it exists.
 Schools don't always volunteer it.
 Understanding what an FBA is and when you can demand one is one of the most useful things an Ohio parent can know.